-The IRS and Single Member LLCs
+The IRS and Single-Member LLCs

 Since 1999, the IRS has treated LLCs wholly owned by a tax-exempt organization as a disregarded entity.
 Basically, this means that the member of the LLC is responsible for the LLCs activities.
-When owned by a tax-exempt organization, a single member LLC is also considered to be exempt because of the parent and subsidiary relationship.
-The parent charitable organization receive its tax-exempt status through a determination letter sent by the IRS and the subsidiary LLC is exempt because it is owned by the charitable organization.
+When owned by a tax-exempt organization, a single-member LLC is also considered to be exempt because of the parent and subsidiary relationship.
+The parent charitable organization receives its tax-exempt status through a determination letter sent by the IRS and the subsidiary LLC is exempt because it is owned by the charitable organization.

-The single member LLC of a tax-exempt organization is also exempt from FUTA.
-When a donation is made to a single member LLC owned by a charity, the donation is considered a contribution to the actual charity and not the LLC.
+The single-member LLC of a tax-exempt organization is also exempt from FUTA.
+When a donation is made to a single-member LLC owned by a charity, the donation is considered a contribution to the actual charity and not the LLC.

-Parent organizations are required to report the activities of their single member LLCs on Form 990.
-In terms of tax reporting, the single member LLC is treated as if it were a department of the parent charity instead of being treated as a separate organization.
+Parent organizations are required to report the activities of their single-member LLCs on Form 990.
+In terms of tax reporting, the single-member LLC is treated as if it were a department of the parent charity instead of being treated as a separate organization.

-The transparency for nonprofit single member LLCs required to the IRS also extends to the state level.
-For instance, the property owned by a single member LLC will be exempt from property taxes in the same way that property owned by the parent organization would be exempt.
+The transparency for nonprofit single-member LLCs required to the IRS also extends to the state level.
+For instance, the property owned by a single-member LLC will be exempt from property taxes in the same way that property owned by the parent organization would be exempt.
 If you live in a state with these rules, you can transfer property from your parent organization to your LLC without losing your property tax exemption.